rubiotorres/apiSendingCommunication/README.md

    #Create initial SuperUser to manager others users
    python manage.py createsuperuser

-   # Replace on `env.json` with a valid host and database, if you want run on docker with localhost use `host.docker.internal` as host
+   # Replace on `api/settings.py` with a valid host and database, if you want run on docker with localhost use `host.docker.internal` as host
    "database": {
-    "host": "host.docker.internal",
+         'USER': 'root',
-    "port": "3306",
+        'PASSWORD': 'root',
-    "usr": "root",
+        'HOST': '127.0.0.1',
-    "pwd": "root",
+        'PORT': '3306',
-    "db": "schedule"
+   }

    # Run the Docker found at the root of the repository:
    $ docker-compose up --build